Nech-C/Nech-C/README.md

 - Email: Xiaokun_Chen@student.uml.edu

 ## 📚 Currently Reading
-- Basic Analysis I
+- Calculus by Spivak

-I welcome discussions on AI advancements, potential collaborations, or general inquiries in the field of computer science and machine learning.
+I welcome discussions on AI advancements, potential collaborations, or general inquiries about computer science and machine learning.

 <!--
 **Nech-C/Nech-C** is a ✨ *special* ✨ repository because its `README.md` (this file) appears on your GitHub profile.